 - Energy policy: ASU is an international leader in science and innovation policy.
 The Center for Law, Science and Innovation is the first of its kind in the nation, bringing together scholars from ASU’s Sandra Day O’Connor College of Law and School of Sustainability to promote innovative thinking about the laws, regulations and incentives needed to bring about a more sustainable future, and to address legal and policy challenges surrounding renewable energy, renewable energy transmission, energy efficiency, energy storage, water conservation, greenhouse gas regulation, air quality regulation and transportation, among other topics.
 ASU is also home to the Utility of the Future Center, which brings together leading-edge interdisciplinary researchers, industry leaders and policy experts to promote utility sector transformation, and the Energy Ethics, Society and Policy Initiative—a global network of scholars analyzing the social implications of energy system transformations.

-- The Food Systems Transformation Initiative works to ensure food security through research and action to promote equity, efficiency and resilience of food systems locally and globally.
+- The Swette Center for Sustainable Food Systems works to ensure food security through research and action to promote equity, efficiency and resilience of food systems locally and globally.
 The initiative fosters and supports collaborations and partnerships that deliver innovative, real-world solutions in public health, governance, technology and policy.

 - Faculty at ASU’s Morrison School of Agribusiness, a part of ASU’s W. P. Carey School of Business, comprise an active, interdisciplinary community of scholars conducting research in diverse areas addressing problems of food security, food systems, agribusiness, nutrition and related fields (agronomy, geography, life sciences).